Belosnegova/Programming-in-Kotlin-homework-3/README.md

 [![Build](https://github.com/Belosnegova/Programming-in-Kotlin-homework-3/actions/workflows/Build.yml/badge.svg)](https://github.com/Belosnegova/Programming-in-Kotlin-homework-3/actions/workflows/Build.yml)

-# Gradle broken build homework
+# Task 3.
+Gradle broken build homework

 In this task you need to fix this project:
 1) Oh no, error `Configuration with name 'implementation' not found.` is thrown for all `build.gradle.kts` files.